galchapman/Scouting-2022/README.md

 ```

 Please note that the default port is 80 So if you have a problem with this you are welcome to change it in [server.go](server/server.go).\
 And just like that you are done!
-The server is running and you are welcome to use it.
+The server is running, and you are welcome to use it.

 ## Project Structure